Cuttlefish: Dye

 Cuttlefish ink was formerly an important dye, called sepia.
 To extract the sepia pigment from a cuttlefish (or squid), the ink sac is removed and dried then dissolved in a dilute alkali.
 The resulting solution is filtered to isolate the pigment, which is then precipitated with dilute hydrochloric acid.
 The isolated precipitate is the sepia pigment.
 It is relatively chemically inert, which contributes to its longevity.
 Today, artificial dyes have mostly replaced natural sepia.

 Metal casting

 Cuttlebone has been used since antiquity to make casts for metal.
 A model is pushed into the cuttlebone and removed, leaving an impression.
 Molten gold, silver or pewter can then be poured into the cast.

 Smart clothing

 Research into replicating biological color-changing has led to engineering artificial chromatophores out of small devices known as dielectric elastomer actuators.
 Engineers at the University of Bristol have engineered soft materials that mimic the color-changing skin of animals like cuttlefish, paving the way for "smart clothing" and camouflage applications.

 Pets

-Though cuttlefish are rarely kept as pets, due in part to their fairly short life spans, the most commonly kept are Sepia officinalis and Sepia bandensis.
+Though cuttlefish are rarely kept as pets, due in part to their fairly short life expectancy, the most commonly kept are Sepia officinalis and Sepia bandensis.
 Cuttlefish may fight or even eat each other if there is inadequate tank space for multiple individuals.